Philippa Spurway Interior Architect

 Getting The Detail Right

-I was in London and with Stefan's help, by constantly contacting me on WhatsApp, I was able to see how the new stonemasons were building up the wall.
-Eventually they started to completely understand how I wanted the stonework to look.
+I was in London, and with Stefan's help, constantly updating me via WhatsApp, I was able to see how the new stonemasons were building up the wall.
+Eventually, they began to fully understand how I wanted the stonework to look.

-You can clearly see in this photo, at the bottom of the wall, they are still trying to do their easier straight line (though a bit curved).
-Then their composition got more fluid and organic in appearance as they went up the wall.
+You can clearly see in this photo that, at the bottom of the wall, they were still trying to follow their simpler straight-line approach (though slightly curved).
+As they progressed upwards, their composition became more fluid and organic in appearance.

 2054409F-9F85-4FAD-8FC5-B52D050B58C7_1_105_c